olesme/trx2xlsx/README.md

    dotnet run -- <inputFileName.trx> <outputFileName.xlsx>
 Replace <inputFileName.trx> with the path to your TRX file and <outputFileName.xlsx> with the desired name for the output Excel file.

-## Acknowledgments
+## Dependencies

-- This converter uses [EPPlus](https://github.com/JanKallman/EPPlus) for working with Excel files.
+This project relies on the [EPPlus](https://github.com/JanKallman/EPPlus) library for working with Excel files.
+Make sure to install it before building the project.

+### Installing EPPlus

+To install EPPlus, you can use the NuGet Package Manager Console or the .NET CLI.
+Run the following command in your project directory:

+      dotnet add package EPPlus

+This will install the latest version of EPPlus and add it to your project dependencies.

 ## Need some updates/improvements, want to use part of the code?
 Just fork it!

 #### Authored by Oleksandr Menzerov (olesme)